Nature names for boys have always been around.

 Plenty of names bring to mind bears, from Teddy to Arthur.
 That opens the door to just Bear, too.
 A handful of high profile birth announcements have featured the name, and, of course, figures like football coach Bear Bryant – born Paul – make it seem more familiar.
 With word names, and especially nature names for boys on the rise, this feels less surprising that it would’ve even ten years ago.
 With television series The Bear so popular, that’s one more reason this name could rise.
 (On that case, Bear is a nickname for the family surname, Berzatto – though there’s more to the story.)

 Originally a nickname for Robert, Robin has spent years in style limbo.
 It was the name of Batman’s young sidekick and one of the Bee Gees.
 While Batman projects continue to appear on the big screen, Robin has been missing from the more recent iterations.
 Should that change, that might help boost the name further.
 For now, it benefits from our love of nature names, as well as unisex R choices.
-If Rowan, River, and Remy can rise, why not Robin?
+If Rowan, River, and Remy are popular, why not Robin?

 Odds are that Ray is just an offshoot of Raymond, a noble and saintly Germanic name that’s since mellowed into the dad-next-door.
 Or maybe Ray is effortlessly cool, as in Ray Charles and Ray Donovan.
 But it makes this list for two reasons – the rays of the sun and sting rays.
 Both feel a little bit summery and quite coastal.

 Saintly Blaise has nothing to do with fire.
 Instead, that traditional name brings to mind the ancient martyr – now invoked against illnesses of the throat – and mathematician Blaise Pascal.
-But respell it Blaze, and this name transforms.
+Respell it Blaze, and this name transforms.
 From an Old English word meaning shining or white, Blaze brings to mind campfires and the brightest of summer days.
 The name also serves as a virtue name – think of trailblazers.

 Briar feels like a nature name that should succeed today.
 It brings to mind former favorites like Brian and Bryce, Brianna and Bree, as well as so many -r ending names we love.
 It’s a unisex choice, ranking for boys and girls alike.
 A briar or brier is a thorny shrub; it reads feminine to some because Briar Rose is one name for the princess in Sleeping Beauty.
-But with generations of men answering to Brian and Bryce, I think sound puts Briar in the same unisex category as Rowan.
+But with generations of men answering to Brian and Bryce, sound puts Briar in the same unisex category as Rowan.

 A male duck.
 A surname meaning dragon.
 And a wildly successful rapper and hip hop artist.
+It’s a subtle nature name – and, of course, dragons are the stuff of fantasy.
+But somehow it still fits on this list.

-24. CASPIAN (#665)
+24. CASPIAN (#578)

 It’s a literary name – think of Prince Caspian, part of CS Lewis’ Narnia series.
 But Caspian is also the name of the world’s largest inland body of water, the Caspian Sea, located between Europe and Asia.
 That makes it a nature name, in the key of Orion.
 But it’s also a three-syllable, ends-with-n name, a successor to Adrian and Julian, and a very on-trend choice.
 While Caspian arrived in the Top 1000 relatively recently, it’s attracting plenty of attention.

-21. RIO (#572)
+21. RIO (#516)

 The Spanish word for river combines the charm of that very popular nature name with a bright O ending.
 While many non-English word names don’t make this list, Rio is widely known in English, thanks to rivers like Texas’ Rio Grande.